The Psychology of Pokemon Go

 7. Use classical conditioning to obtain an automatic response:

-Learning: Use audible sounds, smells or movement to create automatic behaviours through classical conditioning by pairing a stimulus with a response.
-Once users have become conditioned to react in a certain way, you may pair another stimulus to the desired behaviour and create a new automatic response.
+Use audible sounds, smells or movement to create automatic behaviours through classical conditioning by pairing a stimulus with a response.
+Once users react in a certain way, you may pair another stimulus to the desired behaviour and create a new automatic response.

 8. We are all social beings at heart:

-Unlike most apps, Pokemon Go provides the opportunity to meet new people because it requires you to visit local landmarks and walk to places nearby to find Pokémon’s.
+Unlike most apps, Pokemon Go provides the opportunity to meet new people.
+It requires you to visit local landmarks and walk to places nearby to find Pokémon’s.
 As human beings we are hard wired to connect and interact with other people.
 Indeed, social isolation and loneliness are harmful to our long term health and can trigger depression.
 Playing Pokemon Go therefore benefits are psychological health by creating opportunities for gamer’s to meet and interact with other people.

 9. We benefit psychologically from walking:

-There is increasing evidence to suggest a sedentary lifestyle is harmful to our health and that walking is beneficial from both a psychological and physical perspective.
+There is increasing evidence to suggest a sedentary lifestyle is harmful to our health.
+Walking is beneficial from both a psychological and physical perspective.
 We have an innate desire to get outside and research suggests that walking can reduce depression and our risk of diseases such as diabetes.

-Learning: Creating a game or product that requires or encourages physical exercise has health benefits for the customer and can create natural breaks in product usage which improves attention and engagement.
+Creating a game or product that requires or encourages physical exercise has health benefits for the customer.
+It can create natural breaks in product usage which improves attention and engagement.

 10. Good timing: